Dominik Plechatý: Jablonec (loan)

 On 8 July 2019 he was loaned to Jablonec.
 In one year long loan he played in 26 league matches and in 2 Czech Cup matches without scoring a goal.

 Slovan Liberec

 On 31 May 2024, Plechatý signed a contract with Slovan Liberec until 2027.

+Artis Brno

+On 27 January 2026, Plechatý signed a contract with Czech National Football League club Artis Brno until 30 June 2029.

 International career

-He had played international football at under–18, 19, 20 and 21 level for Czech Republic U18, Czech Republic U19, Czech Republic U20 and Czech Republic U21.
-He played in 27 matches without scoring a goal.
+He had played international football at under-18, under-19, under-20 and under-21 levels.
+He played in 27 youth international matches for the Czech Republic, without scoring a goal.